konnodonnoi/konnodonnoi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ... snadjdf god dad did food for sha dogs did
-- 🌱 I’m currently learning ... ffchhb ffb had she sccf food dls sha cj hd
+- 🌱 I’m currently learning ... ffchhb ffb had she sccf food dls sha cj hd and
 - 👯 I’m looking to collaborate on ... first did fry i us for class dogs sha
 - 🤔 I’m looking for help with ... shat dksksjs do i'd go all dm sh Chad did
 - 💬 Ask me about ... shat tfsdgiigf good good for good sis did cmc did dna sh j gas so